Intuición

 Intuición is the thirteenth studio album by Peruvian singer-songwriter Gian Marco released by Enjoymusic Plubishing on October 5, 2018.
-It was his first album release in 3 years and the last one he released in the 2010's decade.
+It was his first album release in 3 years and the last one he released in the 2010s decade.

 Promotion

 A total of 8 songs were released as singles in order to promote the album including a new version of the song Empecemos A Vivir featuring Mexican singer Carlos Rivera.
+7 out of 8 singles also had music videos uploaded to Gian Marco's YouTube channel with the video for "Me Gusta Mi Soledad" being shot in a single take for an acoustic version of the song.
 Gian Marco also appeared on several television shows throughout Latin America to promote the album starting with a performance of the first single on the show Un Nuevo Día.
 In 2019 he embarked on his "Intuición Tour" throughout the American continent to promote the album.